docupotamus/docupotamus/site/docs/developer-guide.md

 ### JavaScript / TypeScript

+- **log-message-suggestion**: Prefer including a suggestion for what developers can try to fix their problem.
+For example, "Failed to open file.txt.
+Try checking that this file exists and has the correct permissions."

 - **log-message-no-wrap**: Do not wrap source code with messages where the intended reader is a developer instead of a user.
 The most common examples are errors and logs.
 The justification is to facilitate searching.